 The Wim van der Hoek Award is awarded to promote and stimulate precision mechanics and the design of mechanical structures.
 The award will be given to the best graduation work.
 The award is named after the emeritus professor Wim van der Hoek, who founded the unique Dutch method for design of precision machinery, at the Technical University of Eindhoven.
 (1962-1985).

-First Belgian winner of Dutch design engineering award
+First Belgian winner of Dutch design engineering award in 2017

 At the seventeenth edition of the Precision Fair, held on 15 and 16 November in Veldhoven, the Netherlands, DSPE (Dutch Society for Precision Engineering) presented the Wim van der Hoek Award, also known as the Constructors Award, to Sam Peerlinck (KU Leuven, Belgium).

 Out of nine nominees, the jury selected Peerlinck as the winner of this design engineering award for his well-founded, very readable and wide-ranging model study of asymmetrically moving cilia (protuberances from biological cells) for fluid propulsion.

 Sam Peerlinck has received the Wim van der Hoek Award 2017 certificate from DSPE board member Jos Gunsing.

 A total of nine nominees for Wim van der Hoek Award 2017

 Technical talent, crucial for the future of the Dutch high-tech industry, is graduating at a high level at universities and universities of applied sciences in the Netherlands and Belgium.
 This is evidenced by the large number of nominations for the Wim van der Hoek Award.
 A total of nine nominations were received by the jury for this award, which will be presented in November for the twelfth time at the Precision Fair under the auspices of DSPE.

 Best graduation project